kula/age-pkcs11/README.md

  * Verify the derivation scheme I'm using below cryptographically makes sense
+ * Verify the HKDF scheme I'm using also makes sense
  * Make more robust in terms of checking that the public key supplied matches the private key we're being asked to use for ECDH
  * Find an example test case for a PKCS11 token which requires the